polyfy/polylith/doc/commands.md

                                                                               e  i
     library                       version     KB   cl   dev  default  admin   r  l
     --------------------------------------------   --   -------------------   ----
-    antlr/antlr                   2.7.7      434   x-   x-     --      --     ·  x
+    antlr/antlr                   2.7.7      434   x-   x-      -       -     ·  x
-    clj-time                      0.15.2      23   x-   x-     --      --     x  ·
+    clj-time                      0.15.2      23   x-   x-      -       -     x  ·
-    org.clojure/clojure           1.10.1   3,816   x-   x-     --      --     ·  ·
+    org.clojure/clojure           1.10.1   3,816   x-   x-      -       -     ·  ·
-    org.clojure/tools.deps.alpha  0.8.695     46   x-   x-     --      --     ·  ·
+    org.clojure/tools.deps.alpha  0.8.695     46   x-   x-      -       -     ·  ·

   In this example we have four libraries used by the cl and dev projects.
-  If any of the libraries are added to the default or admin profiles, they will appear as 'x-', '-x' or'xx' in these columns.
+  If any of the libraries are added to the default or admin profiles, they will appear as an x in these columns.

-  The 'x-' for the cl and dev columns says that the library is added to the src code ('x') but not as a test library ('-').
+  The x in x- for the cl and dev columns says that the library is part of the src scope.
-  A library can either be specified directly by the project itself, or indirectly via components and bases.
+  The - in x- says that the library isn't included for the test scope.
+A library can either be specified directly by the project itself via ':aliases > :test > :extra-deps' or indirectly via included bricks in ':deps > :local/root'.

-  The 'x' in the user column, tells that clj-time is used by that component by having it specified in its 'deps.edn' file as a src dependency.
+  The x in the user column, tells that clj-time is used by that component by having it specified in its 'deps.edn' file as a src dependency.

   Libraries can also be selected per project and it's therefore possible to have different versions of the same library in different projects (if needed).

   This table supports all three different ways of including a dependency:
    - Maven, e.g.: clj-time/clj-time {:mvn/version "0.15.2"}